Robert Nozick’s Political Philosophy

 But there is no social entity with a good that undergoes some sacrifice for its own good.
 There are only individual people, different individual people, with their own individual lives.
 Using one of these people for the benefit of others, uses him and benefits the others.
 Nothing more.
 What happens is that something is done to him for the sake of others.
 Talk of an overall social good covers this up.
 (32–3)

 Here Nozick makes things too easy for himself by ascribing to the utilitarian a belief in a social entity—as Rawls makes things too easy for himself by saying that the utilitarian argument depends on fusing or conflating persons.
-For the utilitarian may simply hold that the best explanation for the rationality of a given person incurring some cost for herself in order to avoid some greater cost for herself is the unrestricted rationality of minimizing net costs (or maximizing net benefits).
+For the utilitarian may simply hold that the best explanation for the rationality of a given person incurring some cost for herself in order to avoid some greater cost for herself is the more general rationality of minimizing net costs (or maximizing net benefits).
 According to this utilitarian, we do not have to move from the principle of individual choice to the principle of social choice.
-For, we start with the unrestricted rationality of minimizing costs (or maximizing benefits); and the principle of individual choice is simply the application of that principle of social choice to the special case in which there is only one agent who is also the one subject of benefits and costs.
+For, we start with the general claim that practical rationality consists in minimizing costs (or maximizing benefits); and the principle of individual choice is simply the application of that general principle of social choice to the special case in which there is only one agent who is also the one subject of benefits and costs.

 To counter the contention that, at the outset, practical rationality calls for the minimization of net costs (or the maximization of net benefits), Rawls and Nozick need to hold that what makes it practically rational for a given individual to incur some cost to herself (or forego some benefit for herself) is the avoidance of some greater cost to herself (or the attainment of some greater benefit for herself).
 They need to hold that (at least absent further argument) the rational balancing of costs incurred (or benefits foregone) and costs avoided (or benefits attained) must take place within lives and not across lives.
 And this does seem to be part of the intended force of Rawls’ invocation of a “plurality of distinct persons with separate systems of ends”[7] and of Nozick’s insistence that there are “only individual people, different individual people, with their own individual lives” (33).
 In Nozick this stance is most explicit when he parses “the fact of our separate existences” as,